or163/Olympics-By-Gender-Visualiztion/README.md

 *Ratio* - female medal ratio/male medal ratio so when ratio > 1 it's means that female achieve better in this country, and ratio < 1 - male achieve better results

+This project was selected as top project of the course Information Visualization.

 http://34.66.223.151/~a5/SummerOlympicsVisualizationByGender/index.html